Posts are showing from Webinar, categories

 Comments

 A few months ago, I had the wonderful privilege of presenting a webinar with the great team at Nine Dot Connects (NDC).
 I've been a huge fan of NDC ever since I first started learning Altium at my first job out of undergrad, so I was thrilled to be asked to work with them.
 The webinar goes over some important PCB stackup design aspects which are crucial for successful high-speed digital design.
-We present some information, and then go over a real-world stackup design example using the wonderful Simbeor electromagnetic simulation software.
-I'm a huge fan of Simbeor as one of the best tools on the market for pre-layout design work.

 read more